Floydlang/floyd/Docs/Floyd toplevel.md

 ???
 This only increases performance = part of optimization.
 Make this something you declare to expose potential for paralell task processing.
 Supports a stream of jobs, like a game engine does.

-### IDEA: SUPERVISOR CLOCK
+### IDEA: SUPERVISORS

-A special type of process that mediates life and death and com of child processes.
-Declarative - only settings, no code.

-clock<my_clock_state_t> tick(clock<my_clock_state_t> s, message<my_clock_message_t> m){
-	...
-}
+See Erlang.
+These start, monitor and fix containers and actors.

 ### IDEA: DIFF AND MERGE

 Diff and merge are important to Motherboard code to detect what changes needs to be performed in the world.

-### REFERENCES

-- CSP
-- Erlang
-- Go routies and channels
-- Clojure Core.Async

-# ???
-OPEN ISSUES

-	???
-All OS-services are implemented as clock: you send them messages and they execute asynchronously.???
+### IDEA: All OS-services are implemented as clock:

+you send them messages and they execute asynchronously?
 Nah, better to have blocking calls.

-	- ???
-Does UI_Part support several instances of VST plugin?
-Is plugin instance a value?
-Or do we make several instances of the board?
-When how can design know about all boards to do communication between them, for example sample-caching?

-	- ???
-CAN ONE PART HAVE SEVERAL PATHS FOR DIFFERENT CLOCKS?
-VST-HOST PART?

-- ???
-The clock records a LOG of all generations of its value, in a forever-growing vector of states.
+### IDEA: The clock records a LOG of all generations of its state

+...in a forever-growing vector of states.
 In practice, those older generations are not kept or just kept for a short time.
 RESULT: this is not done automatically.
 It can be implemented as a vector in clock's state.

-- Add preset-containers": for S3, for local FS cache etc. Has settings.
-Can do static initialization and also update settings from code.

-- Split concept of go routine and channel / Erlang processes etc into several more specific concepts.

-- Idea: Channels: pure code can communicate with sockets using channels.
-When waiting for a reply, the pure code's coroutine is paused and returned to motherboard level.
-Motherboard resumes coroutine when socket responds.
-This hides time from the pure code - sockets appear to be instantantoues + no inversion of control. ???
-Still breaks rule about referenctial transparency. ### Use rules for REST-com that requires REST-commands to be referential transparent = it's enough we only hide time. ??? more?

-- Use golang for motherboards.
-Visual editor/debugger.
-Use FloydScript for logic.
-Use vec/map/seq/struct for data.

-### INSIGHTS

-- Synchronization points between systems (state or concurrent) always breaks composition.
-Move to top level of product.
-ONE super-mediator per complete server-spanning solution.

-- A system requires a master controller that may use and control sub-processes.

-- A system can be statically layed out on a top-level.
-Some processes may be dynamically created / deleted -- this is shown using 1-2-3-many.

-- Initialization often instances and connects parts together.
-In Floyd this is done using declaration / visual design outside of runtime.

-- Sometimes we introduce concurreny to allow parallelism: multithreading a game engine is taking a non-concurrent design and making it concurrent to improve throughput.
-This is different to using concurrency to model real-world concurrency like UI vs background cloud com vs realtime audio processing.
-Maybe have different concepts for this?

-### GOLANG

-	func main() {
-		c1 := make(chan string)
-		c2 := make(chan string)
-		go func() {
-			time.Sleep(1 * time.Second)
-			c1 <- "one"
-		}()
-		go func() {
-			time.Sleep(2 * time.Second)
-			c2 <- "two"
-		}()
-		for i := 0; i < 2; i++ {
-			select {
-			case msg1 := <-c1:
-				fmt.Println("received", msg1)
-			case msg2 := <-c2:
-				fmt.Println("received", msg2)
-			}
-		}
-	}
+### IDEA: ADD SIMD FEATURES

-### IDEA: TRANSFORMER / OPTO-COUPLER WITH MODES
+### IDEA: TRANSFORMER MODES

-- ???
-This is how you connect wires between two different clock circuits.
-This is the ONLY way to send data beween clocks circuits.
-Use as few transformers as possible - prefer making a composite value out of smaller values and transform that as ONE signal.

-- ???
-Transformers have settings specifying how it moves values from one clock to another.
-The default is that it samples the current input of the transformer.
-Alternatively you can get a vector of every change to the input since the last.
-Notice that a transformer is NOT a queue.
-It holds ONE value and may records its history.

-These are setup to one of these:

 1. sample-value: Make snapshot of current value.
 If no current value, returns none.